James Kauffman and his alleged partner in a deadly drug-dealing enterprise will stay in jail pending trial, a judge ruled Thursday.

 “The defendants involvement in organized criminal activity and his resorting to extreme violence show he is a probable danger to society,” DeLury said.

-Two other co-defendants, Tabitha Chapman and John Mulholland, were released Thursday, with conditions, including weekly check-ins, alternating by phone and in-person.
+Two other co-defendants, Tabitha Chapman and Joseph Mulholland, were released Thursday, with conditions, including weekly check-ins, alternating by phone and in-person.

 Chapman’s only connection to the defendants is that her mother dated Augello, attorney Jim Grimley said.